lboland4/ssc-dev-challenge/README.md

 I used create-react-app to bootstrap this project.
 No additional libraries other than those included in create-react-app were used to create this web app.

+Note: There aren't 2 contributors, they are both me!
+I had trouble completely switching github credentials from an old account over to this one.
+Oops!!

 To run:
 ### `npm install`
 Get all of our dependencies.